core-wg/resource-directory/draft-ietf-core-resource-directory.md

 To discover the resources registered with the RD, a lookup interface must be provided.
-This lookup interface is defined as a default, and it is assumed that RDs may also support lookups to return resource descriptions in alternative formats (e.g. Atom or HTML Link) or using more advanced interfaces (e.g. supporting context or semantic based lookup).
+This lookup interface is defined as a default, and it is assumed that RDs may also support lookups to return resource descriptions in alternative formats (e.g. JSON or CBOR link format {{I-D.ietf-core-links-json}}) or using more advanced interfaces (e.g. supporting context or semantic based lookup) on different resources that are discovered indepenently.

 RD Lookup allows lookups for endpoints and resources using attributes defined in this document and for use with the CoRE